helm/helm/docs/chart_template_guide/named_templates.md

 It is time to move beyond one template, and begin to create others.
 In this section, we will see how to define _named templates_ in one file, and then use them elsewhere.
 A _named template_ (sometimes called a _partial_ or a _subtemplate_) is simply a template defined inside of a file, and given a name.
 We'll see two ways to create them, and a few different ways to use them.

-In the "Conditionals and Loops" section we introduced three actions for declaring and managing templates: `define`, `template`, and `block`.
+In the "Flow Control" section we introduced three actions for declaring and managing templates: `define`, `template`, and `block`.
 In this section, we'll cover those three actions, and also introduce a special-purpose `include` function that works similarly to the `template` action.

 ## Partials and `_` files